Tech Brew Ride Home

 Anthropic drops Claude Opus 4.7 for coding and rolls out government ID verification for some users.
 TSMC beats earnings, raises forecasts on strong AI demand.
 X launches Cashtags, and Google's SpaceX stake could hit $100 billion at IPO.
 Anthropic releases Claude Opus 4.7, a "notable improvement" in advanced software engineering with a new "xhigh" effort level (Anthropic) TSMC CEO C.C.
 Wei says AI demand still strong amid Iran war, raises revenue forecasts (WSJ) Anthropic rolls out identity verif

-- Intelligent reportOur Shoe Company Is Now An AI Company
+- Intelligent ReportOur Shoe Company Is Now An AI Company

 Published Apr 15, 2026